Sex Addiction Among Seniors: What You Need To Know

 The need to practice safe sex also doesn’t disappear with age either.
 But older adults who engage in unsafe sex are walking a fine line.
 If they are not careful, they can find themselves dealing with issues they may be hesitant to talk about, unable to talk about for lack of awareness, or aren’t asked about because their doctor assumes they don’t have a sex life.

-Finding data for how many of those with sexual addiction fall into the senior category are hard to pin down.
-But today’s sexually liberated baby boomers who helped defined the sexual revolution way back when may need a refresher on how the birds and bees operate in today’s world.
+Finding data for how many of those with sexual addiction fall into the senior category is hard to pin down.
+But today’s sexually liberated baby boomers who helped define the sexual revolution way back when may need a refresher on how the birds and bees operate in today’s world.

 Medical Daily recently reported on a study that illustrates just how unsafe sex can be among older consenting adults.
 University of Portland researchers studying condom usage and risky sex practices among men ages 60 to 84 discovered that those older than age 60 who pay for sex are doing it more frequently.
 But they aren’t doing it safely because they aren’t using condoms.